 Having great Badminton movement skills will save you time, energy and protect you from injury

-The key to improving is to be aware of what you do, your choices in practice and how to develop skills into your competition matches.
+The key to improving is to be aware of what you do, your choices in practice and how to develop real game-like skills.

 Some coaches say that movement is key to Badminton success.
 I’m not sure if that’s completely true.
 But, if you are not developing your movement or have some technical limitations then it will certainly be tough to improve.

 These tips will hopefully help you identify different areas and help you devise a strategy to help improve your Badminton movement.

 Efficient movement will be faster, will be less stressful on your body in the long-term and will save energy in matches

 2 Recovery is important